Feedback through graph motifs relates structure and function in complex networks: Applications to real world networks

-We applied this result to recent data on the connectivity of the mouse brain (Fig.~\ref{F:real_network}{\bf A}).
-The resulting network is complex, with significant motif cumulants of many orders (Supplemental Fig.~S11).
-Moreover, this structure extends the time over which the network remembers input signals, and introduces multiple timescales into this process (Fig.~\ref{F:real_network}{\bf B}, note nonlinear decay on log plot of impulse response (inset)). \\
+We applied our motif cumulant based theory, in particular the relation between motifs and the response time constant, to recent network data on whole-brain mesoscale connectivity between 213 brain regions of the mouse brain (Fig.~\ref{fig:mouse_brain}A).
+The network is complex, as described by significant motif cumulants of many orders (Fig.~\ref{fig:mouse_brain}A).

-{\bf Discussion.} Above, we have highlighted a set of of relationships between network structure and feedback pathways for signal filtering that follow from the simplest definition of motif cumulants.
-We have also derived novel, alternative definitions of motif cumulants that more directly account for degree heterogeneity among nodes~\saa.
-These also lead to descriptions of network response in terms of a feedback diagram.
-While the resulting pathways are slightly more complicated, they can also be more efficient, giving more accurate descriptions of the network response based on lower order statistics of its connectivity.
-Moreover, there are cases when the original feedback description does not converge, but our alternate motif cumulants do give a convergent description.

-This said, there are fundamental advances that remain for future work.
-The dynamics we describe here assume linear input output properties at each node.
-While this is sufficient for describing some network functions \cite{Ganguli:2008tf,Goldman:2009ko,Chaudhuri2015}, extending the motif cumulant-based approach to nonlinear nodes --- perhaps beginning with quadratic and moving to higher-order filters --- is an exciting possibility.

-A major contemporary challenge is to link the connectivity structure of networks to their dynamic function.
-Here, we have shown one way that this link can be made.
-Highly {\it localized} features of connectivity predict the {\it global} input-output dynamics of a network through a tractable, feedback architecture.
-Our approach using motif cumulants and network transfer functions is complementary to the richly developed spectral graph theory~\cite{chung1997spectral}: indeed, the eigenvalues of a graph and motifs can be concretely related~\cite{preciado2013moment}.